 Save: Will save the changes and return to the screen with the list of Term.

-In the History button, we can consult all the modifications carried out in the Term, this function will be important to track modifications and audit the process.
+Clicking the History button, we can consult all the modifications carried out in the Term, this function will be important to track modifications and audit the process.

 The DELETE button will permanently delete the Term record.